Robin1853/Reference-Code/Brownian motion analysis/README.md

 - **Drift Field Generation**
   Visualizes the true analytical drift field used for the simulation.

-- **Spectral Filtering (Welch PSD)**
+- **Spectral Filtering (the lowpass_filter_approach)**
   Applies frequency-domain filtering to suppress noise in the trajectory data.
 The cutoff is optimized by balancing fidelity to the original data and smoothness (low curvature) of the result.
+This approach needs fewer trajectories for drift estimation due to filtering noise.

-- **Local Drift Estimation**
+- **Direct Local Drift Estimation (local_denoising_approach)**
   Estimates the drift field by evaluating local displacement patterns in a KDTree neighborhood.
 A radial weighting scheme improves robustness to noise.
+Nevertheless, more trajectories are needed for accurate drift estimation.

 - **Error Analysis**
   Computes the mean squared error between the true and estimated drift field, and visualizes both fields for comparison.